SkillsFundingAgency/das-assessor-functions/README.md

 ### Configuration

-1) Create a local.setting.json file with the following contents
+1) Create a local.settings.json file (Copy to Output Directory = Copy always) with the following contents:

 ```json
 {